 Types of Hybrid Securities

-- Preferred Stocks: In this type of hybrid securities, investors enjoy seniority to common stockholders and as such receive dividends before them.
-So, preferred stocks are considered to be less riskier than common stocks.
-The quantum of dividend for preferred stocks is usually different from that of common stockholders.
-In case of insolvency, the businesses are obligated to repay the preferred stockholders prior to the common stockholders.
-Additionally, at times preferred stockholders are offered the option to convert their holdings into common stocks.
+- Preferred Stocks: In this type of hybrid securities, investors enjoy seniority to common stockholders and, as such, receive dividends before them.
+The quantum of tips for preferred stocks usually differs from common stockholders.
+In case of insolvency, the businesses are obligated to repay the preferred stockholders before the common stockholders.
+In addition, companies sometimes provide preferred stockholders the option to convert their holdings into common stocks.

-- Convertible Bonds: This type of hybrid securities is fixed income instruments that have a call option on some equity.
-Effectively, the investors of these securities have the option to convert their holdings into pre-determined number of stocks of the company.
-In fact, in some cases, the investors also have the option to convert the fixed income instrument of one company into a fixed number of stocks of some other company.
-This special variant of a convertible bond is known as an exchangeable bond.
-Typically, the rate of return offered on convertible bonds are less than that of traditional fixed income bonds and the interest rate differential is what the convertible bondholders pay as premium for the call option.
+- Convertible Bonds: This type is a fixed-income instrument with a call option on some equity.
+Effectively, the investors of these securities can convert their holdings into a predetermined number of company stocks.
+In fact, in some cases, the investors also have the option to convert the fixed income instrument of one company into a fixed number of stores of some other company.
+Convertible bonds generally offer a lower rate of return compared to traditional fixed-income bonds, and the interest rate differential represents the premium that convertible bondholders pay for the call option.

 Risks of Hybrid Securities

-Some of the major risks associated with hybrid securities are as follows:
+Some of the significant risks associated with hybrid securities are as follows:

-- There is huge liquidity risk in such securities as the trading volumes can vary significantlydriven by their demand and supply in the market.
+- There is a huge liquidity risk in such securities as the trading volumes can vary significantly, driven by their demand and supply in the market.

-- The return on these securities is also exposed risk of regulatory changes or changes in tax laws.
+- The return on these securities is also subject to the risk of regulatory changes or changes in tax laws.

 Some of the major advantages are as follows:

-- These securities usually offer a return that is relatively higher than other senior obligations as hybrid securities are often subordinated in the capital structure.
+- It typically provides a relatively higher return compared to other senior obligations because they are often subordinate in the capital structure.